sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A GNU arbitrary precision library
+Short desc    : A GNU arbitrary precision library
 URL          : http://gmplib.org/
-Лицензия     : LGPLv3+ or GPLv2+
+License      : LGPLv3+ or GPLv2+
-Описание     : The gmp package contains GNU MP, a library for arbitrary precision
+Descript     : The gmp package contains GNU MP, a library for arbitrary precision
              : arithmetic, signed integers operations, rational numbers and floating
              : point numbers.
 GNU MP is designed for speed, for both small and very
              : large operands.
 GNU MP is fast because it uses fullwords as the basic